ydeera/02-product-preview-card/README.md

 ### What I learned

 - Solve problems before coding
+- A easy way to center items horizontally&vertically in <body>: set <min-height: 100vh>, so that the <body> tag will stretch to all viewport, change <display> (flex or grid), then just use <justify-content: center> and <align-items: center>!

 ## Acknowledgments

 Thanks for the full support of my keyboard.
 I was not supposed to eat ramen before you, let alone spill the sauce.

+Thank @Deniel Den and @Lucas 👾 in Frontend Mentor.
+Both of your suggestions are very helpful.Happy Coding 😺!